 - Have testimonials come your way in the form of positive feedback, which you can use on your landing page after seeking the customer’s permission.

-- Help you establish strong relationships with your customers so that you can reach out to them and ask for their testimonial.
+- Help you establish strong relationships with your customers so that you can reach out to them and ask for their testimonials.

 Time to Master Landing Page Optimization

 Now that you’ve read through our tips, you might be ready to go make some changes to your landing pages.

 Or maybe just create new ones.
 Just remember that with every great landing page, you have to drive traffic to it to see results.

 There are many ways to do this, but some work better than others depending on your business type and audience.